 Sore testes can be unbearable and be detrimental to your life away from the bicycle.

 So if you're getting sore or painful balls from biking, below is information to help you.

 Have You Ever Suffered From Testes Pains From Cycling?

 A Common Misconception About Cycling and Fertility

 In the past, many men have steered away from cycling.
 Whether on the road, path, or a spinning class at the gym.
-This has been due to fears regarding their sexual health as it has previously been widely reported in a number of scientific studies that cycling can cause impotence.
+This has been mainly been due to fears regarding their sexual health as it has previously been widely reported in a number of scientific studies that cycling can cause impotence.

 With a few simple changes and a little additional knowledge, you can avoid pain and discomfort on your next rides.